rezajafari2a/WC-Recovery/README.md

 # How to Use
 Follow these steps:

 1.These file should be added to your active theme folder.
-For Persian language, cut files in 'fa' folder and copy on root of your active theme.
-For English language, cut files in 'fa' folder and copy on root of your active theme.
+Persian version files:
+* single-ajaxrecovery-en.php
+* single-recover-en.php

+English version files:
+* single-ajaxrecovery-fa.php
+* single-recover-fa.php

 2. Then go to wordpress panel and add two new pages with these templates name:
 "Ajaxrecovery Reza" (Ajax request form)